Contact us

 How many practising professional artists are there in Australia?
 How much of their working time do they spend on their creative work, as opposed to other income generating work?
 What percentage of artists identify with disability or a CALD (culturally and linguistically diverse) community?

-Throsby and Petetskaya have also initiated a nationwide survey of individual Indigenous artists working in remote areas of Australia.
+Professor Throsby and Petetskaya have also initiated a nationwide survey of individual Indigenous artists working in remote areas of Australia.
 They are pictured here discussing the survey with Keturah Zimran OAM, a senior artist at Ikuntji Artists in Ikuntji (Haasts Bluff, Northern Territory).

-Commencing with the Kimberley region (WA) in 2015-16, the team of Macquarie researchers and Indigenous consultants, translators and interpreters are the first to document the circumstances of Aboriginal and Torress Strait Islander artists in remote communities across six regions.
+Commencing with the Kimberley region (WA) in 2015-16, the team of Macquarie researchers and Indigenous consultants, translators and interpreters are the first to document the circumstances of Aboriginal and Torres Strait Islander artists in remote communities across six regions.
 A National Database of Art and Cultural Production by First Nations cultural practitioners in Remote Australia will house the survey results.

-The survey data are already providing essential evidence about the social and economic role of Indigenous cultural industries in remote Australia, as seen in Throsby and Petetskaya’s Submission to the Federal Government’s Committee on Indigenous Affairs (2019).
+The survey data are already providing essential evidence about the social and economic role of Indigenous cultural industries in remote Australia, as seen in Professor Throsby and Petetskaya’s Submission to the Federal Government’s Committee on Indigenous Affairs (2019).

 This submission outlines the scope of economic and employment opportunities afforded by artistic and cultural work, as well as the challenges involved in doing this work.
 Indigenous-owned and controlled art centres, for instance, play a vital role in stimulating the local economy and connecting it to regional, national and international markets.